w-duffy/june-24-section-2-resources/mod-4/m4-mocha-specs/README.md

-# M4 Testing Automations
+# M4 Mocha Tests 🚀

 This repo contains a test suite for the M4 project.
 It is meant to streamline assessing your project and act as an alternative to the Comprehensive Test Collection in Postman.

-## Setup and Usage
-It's fairly straightforward directions to get started:
+## Quick Start

-- Clone this repo and cd into the directory.
+- Clone this repo and cd into this directory.
 - Run: `npm install`.
 - Update the base url in [`test/utils/constants`](./tests/utils/constants.mjs) ⭐
 - Run: `npm test`.

-## Testing
+## Running the Tests

+To get the test working, ensure you've configuired the following have the following:

-You can point the base url at your live site on Render or your local server.  [`test/utils/constants`](./tests/utils/constants.mjs) is where you will change the base url to point to your Render API url.
+- Update the base url to point to your live site on Render or your local server.
+- Ensure your server is running, or your live site is up and running.
+- [`test/utils/constants`](./tests/utils/constants.mjs) is the only place you'll need to make a change.

+Use `npm test` to run all of the tests.
 The test results will map 1-to-1 with your Scorecard.